GAM-team/GAM/docs/Users-Gmail-CSE.md

 * The files are in JSON format with two keys:
     * `kacls_url` - The URI of the key access control list service that manages the private key.
     * `wrapped_private_key` - Opaque data generated and used by the key access control list service.

+By default, the `pem` and `kaclsdata` fields will not be displayed unless the corresponding `showpem` and `showkaclsdata` option is specified.

 By default, Gam displays the new key pair as an indented list of keys and values; the following options cause the output to be displayed in alternate forms.
 * `formatjson` - Display the fields in JSON format.